mikefowler/mikefowler.github.io/_posts/2012-01-09-professional-goals-for-2012.md

 Harnessing our young population
 -------------------------------

 If you're not familiar with Burlington, know this: we have over 20,000 students living and learning in a, relatively speaking, small city.
 When you include the 20-something population in that figure, we're talking about a veritable force of young minds living in this beautiful city.
 Although this runs somewhat parallel with what I mention above, another project of mine for 2012 drills down specifically on trying to get the young population connected with one another to create amazing things.
-Again... more on that when the time is right.
+Again… more on that when the time is right.

 Building the design side
 ------------------------